 Web Page Item Description Volume Settings Use Digital Volume Control When selected, you can bypass the analog volume knob on the front of the speaker.
 The volume level will only be determined by the digital Speaker Volume setting on the Device Configuration page.
 Speaker Volume Type the desired speaker volume level into this field (1 character limit).
+Volume Boost When Volume Boost is enabled, the device will play at a higher volume at the risk of having the audio clip at very high levels.
 Relay Settings Activate Relay with DTMF Code When selected, the relay can be activated with a DTMF code.
 DTMF Activation Code Type the desired DTMF activation code (25 character limit).
-DTMF Activation Duration (in seconds) Type the desired DTMF activation duration (in seconds) (1 character limit). $\mbox{\bf NOTE}:$ A DTMF activation duration of $\mbox{\bf 0}$ will toggle the relay indefinitely or until the activation code is sent again Activate Relay During Ring When selected, the relay will be activated for as long as the call is active. $\ensuremath{\text{NOTE}}$: When the phone is set to $\ensuremath{\text{Auto Answer}}$, it will not ring and this option does nothing.
+DTMF Activation Duration (in seconds) Type the desired DTMF activation duration (in seconds) (2 character limit [activation times now go up to 99 seconds]).
+NOTE : A DTMF activation duration of 0 will toggle the relay indefinitely or until the activation code is sent again Activate Relay During Ring When selected, the relay will be activated for as long as the call is active.
+NOTE : When the phone is set to Auto Answer , it will not ring and this option does nothing.
 Activate Relay During Night Ring Check this box to activate the relay for as long as a Night Ring tone is ringing.
 Activate Relay While Call Active When selected, the relay will be activated for as long as the call is active.
 Miscellaneous Settings Beep on Initialization When selected, you will hear a beep when the speaker initializes.
 Auto-Answer Incoming Calls When selected, the device will automatically answer incoming calls.
 When Auto Answer is Off, the device will play a ringtone through the speaker.
-C Click the Save button to save your configuration settings.
+Click the Save button to save your configuration settings.
 Save Note: You need to reboot for changes to take effect.
 Test Audio Click on the Test Audio button to do an audio test.
 When the Test Audio button is pressed, you will hear a voice message for testing the device audio quality and volume.
 Test Relay Click on the Test Relay button to do a relay test.
 Reboot Click on the Reboot button to reboot the system.